How to Get Rid of Fruit Flies

 In a broad, shallow basin, mix apple cider vinegar and a few drops of dish soap and leave it out on the counter.

-The fruit flies will be drawn into the bowl by the cider, and the soap will break the surface tension, causing them to drown.
+The cider will draw into the bowl the fruit flies, and the soap will break the surface tension, causing them to drown.

 Wrap a nearly drained bottle of beer or wine in plastic wrap and jab a few tiny holes in the top.
 This functions similarly to the cider vinegar trap.